alfonsof/jclouds-examples/jcloudsblobstoreupload/README.md

 * Microsoft Azure
 * Google Cloud Platform (GCP)

-It allows to upload a local file to a BlobStore container:
+It allows to upload a local file to a BlobStore container in several cloud providers:

 * S3 bucket on AWS (Amazon Web Services)
 * Blob Storage container on Microsoft Azure